 “The scholar Eve Kosofsky Sedgwick talked about queer recognition, or queer sympathy.
 This is what happens when you read a queer author and you recognise yourself in it.

 “I think the same is happening with queer songs — people are recognising their own lives and therefore building a community around the pop artist.”

 The internet’s ability to connect has helped create communities.
 ‘Gay Twitter’, as it’s known, and pop music Twitter allow fans to dissect, discuss and stan their favourite artists in relative safety.

-‘Gay Twitter’ is one of the places LGBTQ+ go to worship
+‘Gay Twitter’ is one of the places LGBTQ people go to worship

 Hubbs compares the gay celebration on Twitter to what happened in discos in the 70s and 80s.
 She says they were a site of “gay ritual and consecration.”

-“What was worshiped at the disco was gay beauty, pleasure involving drugs, dancing, sex and bodies,” she explains.
+“What was worshipped at the disco was gay beauty, pleasure involving drugs, dancing, sex and bodies,” she explains.